BR7RKR/picture-to-ascii/README.md

 Usage: pictoascii [options]

 Options:
-  -h, --help               Show this help message and exit -p, --print              Print output to console
-  -f, --file <path>        Save output to file at specified path -i, --image <path>       Path to input image file -s, --symbols <chars>    Specify custom ASCII characters for output -ws, --width-scale <f>   Scale width by a float factor (e.g., 0.5) -hs, --height-scale <f>  Scale height by a float factor (e.g., 0.5) -l, --light              Use simple ascii characters for output -r, --reverse            Reverse symbols that are used to draw the image
+  -h, --help                Show this help message and exit -p, --print               Print output to console -f, --file <path>         Save output to file at specified path -i, --image <path>        Path to input image file -s, --symbols <chars>     Specify custom ASCII characters for output -ws, --width-scale <f>    Scale width by a float factor (e.g., 0.5) -hs, --height-scale <f>   Scale height by a float factor (e.g., 0.5) -l, --lite                Use simple ascii characters for output -r, --reverse             Reverse symbols that are used to draw the image -if, --image-file <path>  Save output to file at specified path as an image

 Examples:
   pictoascii -p -i image.png -f output.txt